ostern42/CamBridge/WISDOM_META.md

 ---

-*"Making the improbable reliably simple - one isolated pipeline at a time!"*
+*"Making the improbable reliably simple - one minimal solution at a time!"*

-*Master reference for CamBridge v0.7.20 - Pipeline architecture complete!*
+*Master reference for CamBridge v0.7.21 - Dashboard works through minimalism!*